Looking for the best Las Vegas family vacation itinerary?

-The Stratosphere rides are for the most adventurous thrill seekers in the family.
+The Stratosphere rides are for the most adventurous thrill-seekers in the family.
 This is for the teens and adults in your family who enjoy thrill rides.
-Not for younger kids.

-There are three extreme thrill rides at the top of the Strat Hotel – Big Shot, Insanity and X Scream.
-All rides dangle you from the edge of the top and look really scary.
+There are three extreme thrill rides at the top of the Strat Hotel – Big Shot, Insanity, and X Scream.
+All rides dangle you from the edge of the top and are not for the faint of heart!

-You can just opt for the SkyPod experience which is just a ride in an elevator to the top of the hotel and take in the views from the indoor and outdoor observation decks.
+You can just opt for the STRAT Tower Observation Deck experience which is just a ride in an elevator to the top of the hotel and take in the views from the indoor and outdoor observation decks.

 Fremont Street Experience

-Fremont Street is also called Downtown Las Vegas and there are handful of things to do here with family.
+Fremont Street is also called Downtown Las Vegas and there is a handful of things to do here with family.

 The Light show starts at the top of the hour from 6 PM till 2 AM.

-I recommend watching the first 6 PM Viva Vision show with family and then go to the Downtown Container park.
-After dark the Fremont Street can be a little more about adult version of Las Vegas and not very appropriate for kids.
+I recommend watching the first 6 PM Viva Vision show with family and then going to the Downtown Container park.
+After dark, Fremont Street can be a little more about the adult version of Las Vegas and not very appropriate for kids.

-Time needed ⌚: Around 30 minutes to an hour to to see the Viva Vision show.
+Time needed: Around 30 minutes to an hour to see the Viva Vision show.

 Downtown Container Park

 Downtown Container Park is also in Downtown Las Vegas and is more suitable for the whole family.
-It is a open air shopping center with a playground, restaurants, shopping and live entertainment.
+It is an open-air shopping center with a playground, restaurants, shopping, and live entertainment.
 Kids are allowed here till 9 PM.
-After 9 PM the Container Park is ages 21+ only.
+After 9 PM the Container Park is for ages 21+ only.

 There is a giant metal Mantis in the front that shoots fire from its antennas after sunset, which is sure to delight kids.
 The fire can go up to 6 stories high!
-At sunset there is a drum circle celebration to awaken the Mantis that is fun to watch.
+At sunset, there is a drum circle celebration to awaken the Mantis which is fun to watch.

-Cost 💵: There is no entrance fee to Container Park.
-The Treehouse, playground, Mantis show and stage events are free.
-Food available to purchase at restaurants.
+Cost: There is no entrance fee to Container Park.
+The Treehouse, playground, Mantis show, and stage events are free.
+Food is available to purchase at restaurants.

 Las Vegas to Hoover Dam tour